Getting Started with Hierarchy Budget

 A: Yes.
 This tool can reveal what needs are consuming all your resources right now.
 That understanding might be more valuable than a savings rate.

-Q: Should my pyramid match some ideal percentages?
+Q: Should my hierarchy match some ideal percentages?

 Q: How do I know what’s a “need” and what’s a “want”?